-Authentic is "boring͟," according to twenty-something hotshot chef Malcolm Lee of Candlenut.
+Authentic is "boring͟," according to 20-something hotshot chef Malcolm Lee of Candlenut.

 "It dates everything and leaves no space for imagination," he says.

-It includes teasers like a smashed prawn with sambal hae bi (spicy dried shrimps) over starfruit with dill, and a rare Nonya style lamb curry.
+It includes teasers such as a smashed prawn with sambal hae bi (spicy dried shrimps) over starfruit with dill, and a rare Nonya style lamb curry.

 Han is careful to stick to what's promised, a clever rendition and reinterpretations of local fare delivering just what is important -- a delicate composition of the basic flavors: sweet, sour, salty, umami and even bitter.